You are able to create, edit and add whatever you need. FYI- I got the job!

 The CVs in the U.S. are mostly requested for academic works so the formatting would revolve around highlighting things like your publications, research projects, field experiences, or relevant apprenticeships and teaching assistant programs.

 The objective section of your CV, sometimes called your personal statement, profile or professional summary, is a two to three-sentence paragraph that showcases the skills you have that can help the company to which you are applying.
 It should also explain why this particular position would be a good fit for your career path.
-Check out Resumehelp’s guide for formatting great summary statements and advice on how to craft your own.
+Check out Resumehelp’s guide for great resume summary examples and advice on how to craft your own.

 CVs provide a comprehensive overview of your academic and employment history which can be formatted based on the individual’s level of experience and involvement in their field.
 A resume, on the other hand, should be formatted for experiences that directly relate to the job to which you are applying.